-Just head for the MAX station at PDX from the baggage claim area.
-(The south end).
-Buy a ticket (notes below) just before going outside.
+Just head for the MAX station at PDX from the south end of the baggage claim area.
+You can buy a ticket (notes below) just before going outside, also outside before the platform.
 The ride into town is about 40 minutes.
-You may have to wait 10 minutes before MAX leaves, so make you call to home once the train is moving.
+You may have to wait 10 minutes before MAX leaves, so make your call to home once the train is moving.

 Have your family or a friend pick you up at Pioneer Square.
-There is a pull-out between the square an Nordstrom - ONE WAY going South.
+There is a pull-out on Broadway adjacent to the Square (opposite Nordstrom).
+Broadway is ONE WAY going South.
 (The Auto-Driver could take I-5 to I-405 to Salmon Street exit).

-I can usually meet my family after work for dinner just about anywhere in the region without using a car, by using the Trip Planner.
+In the past, I could meet my family after work for dinner just about anywhere in the region without using a car, by using the Trip Planner.

 Every busstop in the TriMet system has a Stop ID.
 You can find them at shelters and on signposts.
-For example, '929' is the stop in Hillsdale behind Wilson High School on the school's side of the street.
+For example, '929' is the stop in Hillsdale behind the High School on the school's side of the street (where Sunset Blvd come down from hill).
 Buses that pass that stop are either going downtown, or to OHSU, or to Lewis & Clark College.

 When you use the web interface, you can simply choose a bus or max line, then choose a stop by cross-street location rather than Stop ID.
 Once the page comes up, the Stop ID and arrival time is displayed.
 You can bookmark that page for future reference, and/or note the Stop ID for use with your cell phone.

-I use Transit Tracker at home in the morning via the TriMet website to gauge how soon I need to leave the house.
-Likewise from my office computer to see how much time I have to catch a homeward bus.. rush or stroll?
+Commuters can use Transit Tracker at home in the morning via the TriMet website to gauge how soon they need to leave the house.
+Likewise from an office computer, one can see how much time there is to catch that homeward bus.. rush or stroll?